tasmota/docker-tasmota/README.md

 2. Run this to build the docker container:
     `docker build -t docker-tasmota .`

-   1. _Instead of 1. and 2:_ grab the docker image with `docker pull blakadder/docker-tasmota`
+   1. _Instead of 1. and 2:_ you can grab the latest docker image with `docker pull blakadder/docker-tasmota`

-3. Move to another directory where you want to clone Tasmota repo:
+3. Move to a directory where you want to clone Tasmota repo:
     ```
     git clone https://github.com/arendst/Tasmota.git
-    cd Tasmota
     ```

 4. From the same directory run to compile the desired build